asjadnaqvi/stata-schemepack/README.md

 ```

 or install them from GitHub:
+*(GitHub files might contain latest updates that have not been currently pushed to SSC)*.

 ```applescript
 net install schemepack, from("https://raw.githubusercontent.com/asjadnaqvi/Stata-schemes/main/schemes/") replace
 ```

-GitHub files might contain latest updates that have not been currently pushed to SSC.

 Once installed, please see `help schemepack` for the scheme descriptions and test them out.